clamchowder/MicrobenchmarksGui/README.md

 Unlike another well known cache and memory benchmark that's spelled AIDA, this aims to be a free and more advanced tool.
 It runs through a lot of tests sizes designed to cover most cache capacities.
 Then, you can look through the results to determine bandwidth and latency for each level in the memory hierarchy.

-It also provides more control over what's being tested.
-You can select whether SSE, AVX, AVX-512, or even MMX is used.
+This program also provides more control over what's being tested.
+You can select SSE, AVX, AVX-512, or even MMX.
 You can test instruction fetch bandwidth, like in the screenshot above.
 And you can control how many threads are used.

 Non-goals:
 - Make results comparable to AIDA's.
-I don't know what they're doing anyway.
+I don't know exactly what they're doing anyway.
+Don't try to directly compare results from this program to AIDA's.
 - Automatically determine bandwidth and latency at different cache levels.
 I think this is a shortcoming with AIDA since it seems prone to generating erroneous results with new CPU releases.
 Zen 3 with 96 MB of vertically stacked L3 is a good example.
 - Provide any kind of support.
 Not enough hours in a day, not enough free time :(